yinqiaoyan/spARI/README.md

 data("spARI_example_data")
 ```

 Then we carry out the permutation test for the clustering partitions "c1_labels" and "c2_labels".
+By default, the number of permutations is set to 100.

 ```R
 perm_test(r_labels=true_labels, c_labels=c1_labels, coords=coords)